Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 The foundational framework is now in place.
 What will follow is where the mathematics becomes complete.

-I will be modifying this post as time goes on, so if you find yourself confused, especially by the math, feel free to send me an email:
+I will be modifying this post as time goes on, so if you find yourself confused by some sections, feel free to send an email:

 leon.axel9821@gmail.com